ohmage/android-lib/README.md

 These are the projects which currently use the ohmageAndroidLib

 * [ohmageApp](https://github.com/ohmage/ohmageApp) - The basic wrapper around the library project.
-Fork this project if you which to make your own changes.
+Fork this project if you want to make .
 * [MobilizeApp](https://github.com/ohmage/MobilizeApp) - The mobilize version of the app.

 Dependencies